saurontech/Advantech-LinuxTSU-manifest/readme.md

 foo@bar:~/yocto$ MACHINE=imx8mq-ecu150a1 DISTRO=fsl-imx-xwayland source ./imx-setup-release.sh -b build
 foo@bar:~/yocto/build$ bitbake-layers add-layer ../source/meta-ecu-150a1/
 ```
-After the commands, one has not only downloaded the Yocto project for ECU-150-A1, the environment variables, of the operating console, were also setup to operate bitbaker.
+After the commands, not only was the Yocto project for ECU-150-A1 downloaded, the operating console were also setup to operate bitbaker.
 Please also notice, that after the commands, your current position has been changed to the build directory!
-If, in the future, one wishes to setup environment variables of another console; in that spacific console, one should use the command:
+If, in the future, to operate bitbake from another console; in that spacific console, use the command:
 ```console
 foo@bar:~/yocto$ source ./setup-environment build foo@bar:~/yocto/build$
 ```
 ## Build Yocto
 >### Important notice!
 Edit local.conf based on your host resouce.
 > Building Yocto, with the default configure, is very memory consuming.
-One might need at least 32 GBytes of RAM.
+At least 32 GBytes of RAM will be needed.
 > With insufficient RAM, the building process will fail.
 > Therefore, limiting the maximum parallel processes allowed, migth be a good idea.
 > One may do so by adding the following parameters to **"build/config/local.conf"**